MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 - Minimize consumption of resources
 ::: moniker-end

 Follow the guidance provided below as you get started.
-If you are an extension developer, you'll also want to review [Query guidelines for Analytics with OData](../extend-analytics/odata-query-guidelines.md).
+If you are an extension developer, you'll also want to review [OData Analytics query guidelines](../extend-analytics/odata-query-guidelines.md).

 [!INCLUDE [prerequisites-simple](../includes/analytics-prerequisites-simple.md)]